Telepherik/spec/SPECIFICATION.md

 ## Types

 A Telepherik document MUST define types in a top-level node named `types`.
 Each child node of this node represents an individual type.
 The name of each node represents the name of the type.
+Type names SHALL NOT include any of the following reserved characters: `<>,?!@&:.|`.
 The first argument, known as the supertype, is one of the following:

 - `int`, meaning this type represents an integer number.
 - `real`, meaning this type represents a real number.